ross-alexander/dq/characters/items/items.md

 commands without hesitation.
 A body not currently posssessed of a soul makes all checks vs possesion or domination at +30%.
-If the Oerth Stone is used by a mage as part of this ritual, resistance is based on a subtraction for raw Willpoer alone.
+If the Oerth Stone is used by a mage as part of this ritual, resistance is based on a subtraction for raw Willpower alone.
 The target must be personally known (ie met in person) for this ritual to work.